 You can have a stress fracture in any bone, but it tends to affect the weight bearing bones in runners.

 Common areas include:

 A big part of diagnosing stress factors, is in the subjective history, or the story the patient tells you.

 In runners, there is traditionally a story that involves a change in training.
 This can be a sharp increase in mileage, or increase in intensity, such as adding in a new plyometric programme.

 It could be as simple as a change in footwear but there is usually a change somewhere.

-Physical tests that can help diagnosis include palpation (touching in and around the painful area), as mentioned above, you would expect quite a local area of pain, not a widespread, diffuse pattern.
+Physical tests that can help with diagnosis include palpation (touching in and around the painful area), as mentioned above, you would expect quite a local area of pain, not a widespread, diffuse pattern.
 Impact tests, although a bit cruel, can help with diagnosis.
-These include hopping, jumping and stamping and you’re basically looking for reproduction of the patients symptoms.
-These are often used as objective markers, a way to measure progress, so once they are pain free it’s a good sign that you’re ready to progress.
+These include hopping, jumping and stamping and you’re basically looking for reproduction of the patient’s symptoms.
+These are often used as objective markers, a way to measure progress, so once they are pain-free it’s a good sign that you’re ready to progress.

 From an imaging perspective, MRI is the method of choice for diagnosing stress fractures.